Skip to Content

 BSc, MD, Harbin Medical University, Harbin, P.R.
 ChinaMSc, Catholic University of Leuven, BelgiumPhD, Laval University, Quebec, Canada

-Post Doctoral, University of Toronto, Toronto, CanadaPost Doctoral, Harvard Medical School, Boston, Massachussetts
+Post Doctorate, University of Toronto, Toronto, CanadaPost Doctorate, Harvard Medical School, Boston, Massachussetts

 Biosciences Graduate ProgramDepartment of Anatomy and Cell Biology Graduate ProgramInterdisciplinary Graduate Program in Molecular and Cellular Biology